ESMValGroup/ESMValCore/doc/how-to/how-to-make-a-release.rst

 Ensure that any pull request labelled as
 `issue introduced since last release <https://github.com/ESMValGroup/ESMValCore/pulls?q=is%3Apr+label%3A%22issue+introduced+since+last+release%22+is%3Aclosed>`__ is listed on the same line as the pull request that introduced the issue.
-This label is intended for pull requests that fix a mistake that is was introduced after the last release and therefore is not a bug that is present in any released version of the code.
+This label is intended for pull requests that fix a mistake that was introduced after the last release and therefore is not a bug that is present in any released version of the code.